stuartdd/TP-Link_HS100-Controller/README.md

 This will create a new HS100Controller.class file.

 # Test the program
-Assuming an ip address like this 192.168.1.13 you can execute the program as follows:
+Assuming your device has an ip address like this '192.168.1.13' you can execute the program as follows:
 ```
 java external/HS100Controller 192.168.1.13
 ```
 One of two things will happen:

 1. A long String will be printed to the log.
    1. If this happens your are good to go.
    1. This string contains status data from your switch.
 (More on this below)
 1. The program hangs (freezes) for about 15 seconds
    1. This means the ip address is probably wrong.

-   1. Be patient.
+Be patient.
 It often takes a couple of seconds to wake up!

 # Read the help
 ```